ckormanyos/xxd/README.md

 Using released or CI-built artifacts can be convenient for clients who do not actually want to nor need to manually build `ckormanyos/xxd`

+## Build

+Building `ckormanyos/xxd` (if needed) is straightforward.

+The source code in `ckormanyos/xxd` has been adapted for standalone build on most common operating systems.

+The source code of `ckormanyos/xxd` is written in the C language.
+It is compatible with language standards C99, 11, 17, 23 and beyond.

 ### Build on Windows with MSVC